triton-inference-server/tensorflow_backend/README.md

 Currently, Triton requires that a specially patched version of TensorFlow be used with the TensorFlow backend.
 The full source for these TensorFlow versions are available as Docker images from [NGC](https://ngc.nvidia.com).
-For example, the TensorFlow 1.x version compatible with the 21.02 release of Triton is available as nvcr.io/nvidia/tensorflow:21.02-tf1-py3 and the TensorFlow 2.x version compatible with the 21.02 release of Triton is available as nvcr.io/nvidia/tensorflow:21.02-tf2-py3.
+For example, the TensorFlow 2.x version compatible with the 23.04 release of Triton is available as nvcr.io/nvidia/tensorflow:23.04-tf2-py3.

 You can modify and rebuild TensorFlow within these images to generate the shared libraries needed by the Triton TensorFlow backend.
-In the TensorFlow 1.x or TensorFlow 2.x container you rebuild using:
+In the TensorFlow 2.x container you rebuild using:

 ```
 $ /opt/tensorflow/nvbuild.sh